ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 </InputChoiceTabs.VisualStudio>
 </InputChoiceTabs>

-If you have setup everything correctly you should be able to naviagte to <a href="http://localhost:5000/graphql" target="_blank" rel="noopener noreferrer">http://localhost:5000/graphql</a> and be greeted by our GraphQL IDE [Banana Cake Pop](/docs/bananacakepop)
+If you have setup everything correctly, you should be able to open <a href="http://localhost:5000/graphql" target="_blank" rel="noopener noreferrer">http://localhost:5000/graphql</a> (the port might be different for you) in your browser and be greeted by our GraphQL IDE [Banana Cake Pop](/docs/bananacakepop).

 ![GraphQL IDE](../../images/get-started-bcp.png)